+Docrates Cancer Center has extensive imaging equipment and excellent clinical imaging experts.
+Therefore, we can very accurately determine the location of the tumor to be treated.
 The information provided by advanced imaging studies, together with cutting-edge radiotherapy equipment, allows us to minimize the adverse effects of treatment and yet deliver a higher dose of radiation to the tumor.
 This has been shown to improve survival rates.

 At Docrates, radiotherapy is always planned by a team of experts.
 The team may include a urologist, a specialist in oncology and radiotherapy, a nuclear medicine specialist, a radiologist, a radiographer and a medical physicist.

 Depending on the patient’s wishes, we will explain the functioning and technology of the radiotherapy unit to you before your first treatment session.
 RapidArc radiotherapy takes into account the actual form of the tumor.
 It is the most advanced form of external radiotherapy, combining the best features of the previously developed stereotactic radiotherapy and intensity-modulated radiotherapy (IMRT).

 It is also possible to administer radiotherapy internally.
 This is called brachytherapy.
-Traditionally, brachytherapy has involved inserting low dose rate (LDR) iodine seeds into the prostate.
-They are left permanently inside the prostate.
+Traditionally, brachytherapy has involved inserting low dose rate (LDR) iodine seeds into the prostate, which are then left permanently inside the prostate.
 At Docrates we no longer use traditional LDR brachytherapy.
 It is only suitable for prostate cancer patients with a very good prognosis and no risk factors, whereas high dose rate (HDR) brachytherapy is an excellent option for the treatment of any form of prostate cancer.

 In combination treatment, the RapidArc particle accelerator is used for external radiotherapy to remove cancer cells from pelvic lymph nodes and the area surrounding the prostate.
 HDR brachytherapy accurately delivers a maximum amount of radiotherapy to the prostate, without damaging external healthy tissue.

 Docrates Cancer Center is a pioneer in HDR brachytherapy: we were the first in Finland to start using this technology to treat prostate cancer.
 We have performed almost 600 HDR brachytherapy treatments, more than any other hospital in Finland.
 HDR brachytherapy is also suitable for the treatment of locally recurrent prostate cancer, even if the prostate has been treated with radiation before.